BioContainers/multi-package-containers/README.md

 To assemble the required string of package combinations you can use the little [helper service](http://biocontainers.pro/multi-package-containers ) which we provide for you.
 This service will also tell you the name of the container that will be created.

+Currently, this will create you Docker and rkt containers hosted at https://quay.io/organization/biocontainers and Singularity images temporary hosted at http://192.52.2.34 (Hosting sponsors welcome!).

 ## Setting up such a repository